 Most cancers in pregnant women are found during a clinical breast exam.
 Pregnant women get clinical breast exams as part of prenatal care.
 Younger women (under age 40) usually do not get screening mammography.
 Screening mammography is not used in pregnant women because the radiation may harm the fetus.

-When a suspicious lump is found during the first trimester, tests such as breast ultrasound (rather than mammography) are used to check the lump for breast cancer.
+When a lump is found during the first trimester, tests such as breast ultrasound (rather than mammography) are used to check it for breast cancer.
 After the first trimester, a pregnant woman may have a diagnostic mammogram with a shield covering her abdomen to protect the fetus.

 Breast cancers in pregnant women may be diagnosed at a more advanced stage than in non-pregnant women .
 Breast cancer can be hard to detect in pregnant women because the increased size and change in texture of the breasts during pregnancy can make smaller cancers hard to feel.